The Fifth International Emerging Technology Symposium was at The Westin O'Hare, Rosemont, Illinois May 10-11, 2016

 , engineering professor and researcher at Virginia Tech, Tim Keane

 , consulting engineer, principal, Legionella Risk Management, Inc. and Gary Klein

-These experts will discuss how good design and engineering can provide cost effective and simple solutions for without creating conflicting unintended consequences.
-These excellent presentations will be followed by a panel discussion that will focus on proven mitigating strategies, determining where we are regarding needed research on opportunistic pathogens and examines the potential for the newly published standard ASHRAE 188P to reduce the trend of increasing outbreaks of legionellosis.
+These experts discussed how good design and engineering can provide cost effective and simple solutions for without creating conflicting unintended consequences.
+These excellent presentations were followed by a panel discussion that focused on proven mitigating strategies, determining where we are regarding needed research on opportunistic pathogens and examines the potential for the newly published standard ASHRAE 188P to reduce the trend of increasing outbreaks of legionellosis.

 The Plumbing Industry’s Research on Peak Demand for Residential Buildings: Dr. Steven Buchberger

-of the University of Cincinnati will provide an update on the ASPE/IAPMO/WQA’s peak demand study, which has the potential to arrive at a new statistical process for water supply pipe sizing in residential buildings.
+of the University of Cincinnati provided an update on the ASPE/IAPMO/WQA’s peak demand study, which has the potential to arrive at a new statistical process for water supply pipe sizing in residential buildings.

-Keynote Address presented by Sustainability Research Expert Professor Stuart White
+The Keynote Address was presented by Sustainability Research Expert Professor Stuart White.

-: Professor Stuart White is the Director of the Institute for Sustainable Futures leads a team of researchers dedicated to creating a path to a sustainable future through independent, project-based research.
+Professor White is the Director of the Institute for Sustainable Futures leading a team of researchers dedicated to creating a path to a sustainable future through independent, project-based research.